Vadorequest/ejs-locals/README.md

 ## About
 Express 3.x `layout`, `partial` and `block` template functions for the EJS template engine.

-Previously also offered `include` but you should use EJS 0.8.x's own method for that now.
+Previously also offered `include` but you should use EJS 0.8.x's own method for that now. **And you shouldn't the use of `include` and `partial` because of bugs, just use `partial`**

 **Note:** This library is backward compatible with the original `ejs-locals`.
 You can just change it in your program and everything should work just fine.

+## Summary of the features added to the original *ejs-locals*
+- Absolute paths based on *Express views* or *custom* configuration.
+- When a `partial` call fails, show the stacks of tried paths so you can figure out what's wrong.
+- When a `partial` call success, show the loaded partial and every single tried paths so you can makes sure it loads the right one. *(not possible to disable this yet)*
+- Optional argument for `script` and `stylesheet` helpers to generate html properties with default values.

+*Features are explained [below](#features), if you believe it lacks of documentation please open an issue.*

 ## Installation